hypertelia/hypertelia.github.io/_posts/2020-09-02-dales-divide-2020-race-report.md

 We drove each other on, passing another rider a few KM from the finish and finally rolling onto the Jetty just after 11.30pm: I actually overshot the turn onto the jetty, with Harry beating me fair and square to the finish, despite what the official tracking says!

-So job done, 600 mainly offroad kilomeres in 60ish hours, including rests and stops.
+So job done, 600 mainly off-road kilometers in 60ish hours, including rests and stops.
 It was far tougher than I'd expected but a proper experience, and plenty of good memories to counter any pain or misery felt at the time.
 Riding with Harry was a pleasure.
 He's a top bloke with experiences, ambition and drive that belies his relatively young age—I'm easily old enough to be his dad!
 Check out his range of <a href="https://www.spokeduk.com">bikepacking bags at SpokedUK</a>.

+<iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/activities/3993721716/embed/f5dec7bd7b7eba13df700533b9f362574a368398' style ="display:block; margin: 0 auto;"></iframe>

 'Bike' and 'kit' posts to follow shortly.
 Errors in recollection of what actually occurred during the race cannot be ruled out!

 ![desc](/img/dd/dd2020-25.jpg)